Code-Institute-Submissions/flask-project/README.md

       ---Authentication testing-----------
+The authentication was tested, improved and then past the test to deploy the sign up and login functions

   https://github.com/anthony-keogh/flask-project/tree/master/static/images/auth-testing

   https://github.com/anthony-keogh/flask-project/tree/master/static/images/auth-testing

       --Recipe Testing------------
+ I tested adding recipes from the app to the database and it was a success.
+I was able to add one recipe to the database and in the near future I will go back and add more functions to create a huge array of recipes.
+Due to the time frame I was not able to add this huge array of recipes, but at least I know the recipes added work as I checked it in MongoDB Atlas.

   https://github.com/anthony-keogh/flask-project/blob/master/static/images/recipe-testing/adding%20recipe%20form%20testing.pdf

-•	There were many challenges in fitting what content and design i want to put into each device and which to take out for the good of the website.
+•	There were many challenges in fitting what content and design I want to put into each device and which to take out for the good of the website.
 There was also slight variation between what you can do in each browser, but the majority between google and Microsoft explorer were similar.

 # Content